FadeDreams/kafka_microservices/README.md

 2. Run the Docker Compose configuration using `docker-compose up`.
 3. Explore the various microservices and their functionalities.

-Contribute, report issues, or provide feedback to collectively enhance and create a seamless and enjoyable movie ticketing experience!
+Feel free to contribute, report issues, or provide feedback.
+Let's enhance and optimize the Kafka Microservices application together!